 - Abutment: When the jawbone has fully grown around the implant, a small metal post, called an abutment, is attached to the implant and the gum tissue is allowed to heal for around six weeks.

 - Placing the crown: The final step is to place a custom-made porcelain crown onto the abutment.
-The crown is made to match the color and shape of the surrounding teeth so, once placed, it fits in naturally.
+We make the crown to match the color and shape of the surrounding teeth so, once in place, it fits in naturally.

 benefits of dental implants

 - Dental implants behave exactly like a natural tooth so that the patient can eat any foods and chew normally.

 - Unlike bridges, where adjacent “abutment teeth” need to be crowned to anchor the bridge holding the false tooth or teeth, implants stand alone.